joelouthan/theologic.us/content/posts/here-is-love/2012-10-29-here-is-love-death-and-life-galatians-220.md

 Galatians 2:20 **I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.**

 That is love.

-<span style="color: #c0c0c0;"><strong>Series</strong>: Intrigued by the postmodern oft-used answer of “God is love”, by just by digging a little deeper, what I have learned is that people usually mean, “Love is God”.
-But this begs the question: what is love?
-To that end, I began writing a series that answers that question.</span>